invadergir/juce-double-precision-poc/README.md

 # Juce Double-Precision POC (Proof of Concept)

-This is an example Juce-based application that demonstrates a method for simplifying development by providing code-free 64-bit sample support.
+This is an example Juce-based application that demonstrates a method for simplifying development by providing code-free double-precision audio fidelity out of single-precision code.

 The bulk of audio-processing APIs in Juce rely on templated classes which require concrete types to be set at compile-time.
 By applying a little DevOps to the build process, we can easily generate double-precision code from single-precision code, without having to rely on compile-time guarantees.
 This makes it easier for developers because they can create code using run-time polymorphism and can sidestep much of the overhead and difficulty of templated code and template interface patterns.